jswithalex/BACE_Summer_2015/week8/outline.md

 });
 ````

-4. Implement a jQuery page fade in effect to mitigate some of the lag from our asynchronous request.
+4. Page Load Perception: Implement a jQuery page fade in effect to mitigate some of the lag from our asynchronous request.